 Thanks to our Event Sponsors

-The C.A.S.T. for Kids Foundation, U.S. Bureau of Reclamation, Oklahoma Tourism and Recreation Department, Thunderbird State Park, Lake Thunderbird Boat House, Lake, Thunderbird Educational Foundation, Thunderbird Sailing Club, OKC Lions Club, Little River Marina, Oklahoma Lake Patrol, Edmond Elks Lodge, ENF Homeland Stores, Academy Sports + Outdoors, BMI Systems, A & B Rent-All, Alameda Market, Blue Heron Communications, Canadian Valley Bait, Country Corner Store, Crest Foods, Hiland Dairy, Legends Restaurant, Miles Associates, Andy Rieger, Norman Transcript, Oklahoma Electric Cooperative, P. F. Chang’s, Rococo Restaurants and Catering, Sam’s Clubs, Dr. Camisa Stewart Cummings, SYSCO Foods of Oklahoma, Flambeau, Lews, Susie Snider – Thunderbird State Park, Jeff Tompkins – U.S. Bureau of Reclamation, Ashley Dixson – U.S. Bureau of Reclamation, Les Cummings – Lake Thunderbird Educational Foundation
+The C.A.S.T. for Kids Foundation, U.S. Bureau of Reclamation, Oklahoma Tourism and Recreation Department, Thunderbird State Park, Lake Thunderbird Boat House, Lake, Thunderbird Educational Foundation, Thunderbird Sailing Club, OKC Lions Club, Little River Marina, Oklahoma Lake Patrol, Edmond Elks Lodge, ENF Homeland Stores, BMI Systems, A & B Rent-All, Alameda Market number 255, Blue Heron Communications, Canadian Valley Bait, Country Corner Store, Arvest Bank, Cabela’s, Hiland Dairy, Legends Restaurant, Miles Associates, Andy Rieger, Norman Transcript, Oklahoma Electric Cooperative, P. F. Chang’s, Rococo Restaurants and Catering, Dr. Camisa Stewart Cummings, Cadence Fishing, Flambeau, Lews, Susie Snider – Thunderbird State Park, Jeff Tompkins – U.S. Bureau of Reclamation, Ashley Dixson – U.S. Bureau of Reclamation, Les Cummings – Lake Thunderbird Educational Foundation